dinde451/jarr.d1/Jarulfs_Guide.md

 real damage distribution is linear within the range given, it is not shown either.
 All this is done to reduce the amount of data presented, as it is already extensive.

+Quick Damage: A quicker way to calculate the real damage but not as accurate.
+Can be split up into min. and max. damage where appropriate.

 Duration: This is how long each spell lasts.
 The time given is always in seconds unless otherwise stated.
 Moving spells will generally be